This lab will allow you to practice writing expressions that perform arithmetic calculations on input data and map the values to an output device.

 Instruction

-• The logbook will be submitted through Gradescope the next day after the lab @ 05:00 pm.
+The rest of the logbook (which includes the procedure and testing parts) will be submitted through Gradescope the next day after the lab @ 11:59 pm.

-• In our lab sessions, we have an instructional part and a practice part.
-Please pay attention to the explanation carefully.
+In our lab sessions, we have an instructional part and an implementation part.
+Please pay attention to the explanation carefully and do not work on the code meanwhile.

 Setting up the Arduino Kit